 Sunday, May 28, 2017

 Here's another of the sketches I worked on early this month, still playing with blue and orange.
-The scene is looking west from the Rowena Overlook at Tom McCall State Park.
-I stripped out the trees, so the focus is on the shapes of the lands and light, and the sunset colors.
+The scene is looking east from Catherine Creek State Park (again).
+I stripped out the trees, so the focus is on the shapes of the lands and light, and the sunrise colors.

 Saturday, May 13, 2017

 I wanted to try a long floral example, and use the greens I'd been leaving out recently.
 I repainted the center several times, and didn't get it right till I put those dark maroon touches in the center top flowers, and added the pale yellow portulaca—or whatever it is—that's near the center.
 I had split the composition in two and had to pull it back together.

 As I was learning to make red-oranges on Chili Drawer, I was painting them in these flowers.
 Technically, I was working on four different paintings, and I liked it—three of them being small made it easier—because you can use things you learn in one, in all of them, if you want to try something more than one way.
 It also makes it easier to keep painting and still let your paintings dry when you need to, which I need to do often.

 Wednesday, May 10, 2017

 When I finished the first pass, I wasn't happy.
 I decided the rectangles were too small and too many.

 I took black charcoal and and drew a new grid, with fewer lines, giving me fewer rectangles with a wider range of sizes.
 I let it sit like that till the next day, all the time feeling like those charcoal lines over the colors were the most beautiful thing I'd ever painted.